1inch/p2p-network/tools/webrtc-tester/README.md

 ## Prerequisites

-Local node iinstallation with npx and http-server package.
+Local Node.js installation with npx and http-server package.

 ## Running the tool